sylvzzz/Fly-in/README.md

 The goals of this project focus on:
 - Graph algorithms
-- OOP design
+- OOP progamming
 - Performance under real-world constraints like bottlenecks and deadlock prevention.
 - Parsing and Data Validation
-- Visualization design
+- Graphical design and programming
 - Self teaching

 # Instructions